It's a crazy thing, this thing called love.

 It's easy to define love by what it isn't, but more difficult to say what it is.
 There's truth in that cliche that love is an active verb: the letting go of complaint when your mate forgets to empty the dishwasher, the child covering her baby sister as the bombs fall, the listening to a lonely neighbor when you're on deadline, the giving of something that hurts to give.

 If suffering and grieving are often felt as a solitary experience, then love is the binding, communal glue that holds us humans together.
-Some of it we fall helpless to; how hard is it to fall in love with your own baby, after all.
-But then there are those moments of love that pull something deep and mysterious from within us, and we rise to its call.
-And we elevate ourselves and all humankind by that choice.
+We elevate ourselves and all humankind by choosing to love.